In the Community

 - Sharp Memorial Hospital 2016 CHNA Executive Summary

 *The Sharp Memorial Hospital 2016 CHNA includes identified needs for communities served by both Sharp Memorial Hospital and Sharp Mary Birch Hospital for Women & Newborns, as the two hospitals share a license.
 Likewise, the Sharp Memorial Hospital FY2018-2021 Implementation Strategy includes programs and strategies to address needs identified for the communities served by both hospitals.

 Insight from the San Diego community is critical to Sharp's CHNA process and the programs we provide to meet the needs of our community members.
 For any questions or additional information on Sharp's CHNAs or implementation strategies, please contact Jillian Barber, manager of Community Benefit and Health Improvement, at firstname.lastname@example.org.

 Sharp participates in a CHNA process in accordance with Senate Bill 697 passed in 1994, which requires not-for-profit hospitals in California to conduct a triennial CHNA, and also to file an annual community benefit report on activities undertaken to address identified community needs.

-In fiscal year 2016, Sharp HealthCare provided more than $319 million in community benefit programs and services.
-Learn more about Sharp HealthCare Community Benefit and view the Sharp HealthCare Community Benefit Plan and Report, Fiscal Year 2016 (PDF) or the Executive Summary (PDF).
+In fiscal year 2017, Sharp HealthCare provided more than $415 million in community benefit programs and services.
+Learn more about Sharp HealthCare Community Benefit and view the Sharp HealthCare Community Benefit Plan and Report, Fiscal Year 2017 (PDF).